zyllian/zyllian.github.io/site/pages/pay-me.md

 you should send trans people money. here's how you can send _me_ money:

+(preferred methods are feeless, so i'll receive the full amount you send)

 - **[\$zylpup](https://cash.app/$zylpup)** on cashapp **(preferred)**
 - **z@zyl.gay** on apple cash **(preferred)**
 - [github sponsors](https://github.com/sponsors/zyllian)